UBC-MDS/Red-Wine-Quality-Prediction/README.md

 ``` bash
 code .nojekyll
 ```
-    Save and close the file
+    Save and close the file.

 11. Push the entire project repository to Github.